robocorp/robocorp/workspace/src/robocorp/workspace/docs/ProcessRunApi.md

 # configuration.api_key_prefix['API Key with permissions'] = 'Bearer'

 # Enter a context with an instance of the API client
-with workspace.ApiClient(configuration) as api_client:
+with robocorp.workspace.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = workspace.ProcessRunApi(api_client)
+    api_instance = robocorp.workspace.ProcessRunApi(api_client)
     workspace_id = 'workspace_id_example' # str | The id of the workspace on which the process resides.
     process_id = 'process_id_example' # str | The id of the process to start.
-    start_process_run_request = workspace.StartProcessRunRequest() # StartProcessRunRequest | Omitting the request body will start a process run with either the default work item, if configured, or an empty work item.  (optional)
+    start_process_run_request = robocorp.workspace.StartProcessRunRequest() # StartProcessRunRequest | Omitting the request body will start a process run with either the default work item, if configured, or an empty work item.  (optional)

     try:
         # Start process run